Amit Peled

-Peled was a student of Bernard Greenhouse and is now a sought-after pedagogue of cello at Peabody Institute and when hired, was the youngest professor at a top musical institution.
+Peled was a student of Bernard Greenhouse and is now a sought-after pedagogue of cello at Peabody Institute.
+When he began there, he was the youngest professor at a top musical institution.

 Amit Peled is Online Master Teacher at iClassical Academy with whom he has recorded several online Masterclasses.

 Peled also collaborates with pianist Alon Goldstein and clarinetist Alexander Fiterstein in the Goldstein-Peled-Fiterstein Trio as well as with pianist Alon Goldstein and violinist Ilya Kaler in the Tempest Trio.

 He also has been named Music Director for CityMusic Cleveland for the 2019-2020 season.
 His students include Frances G. Borowsky.